 THE ADDO ELEPHANT PARK BACKPACKERS

-Addo Elephant Park and the Orange Elephant Backpackers have much to offer visitors.
+Addo Backpackers and the Addo Elephant National Park have much to offer visitors.
 The Orange Elephant Backpackers is situated a short 45mins drive from Port Elizabeth.
 We are 9km from the main gate on the western border of the Addo Elephant National Park.
 The Addo Backpackers Hostel, offers a variety of accommodation options, only 5 minutes away from the main gate.
 It is the perfect gateway to all your safari activities in the Addo area.
 From a leisurely self drive around the Addo Park to a fully accommodated safari.
 We offer it all when it comes to Addo With our hands on approach we guarantee you will enjoy your “Ultimate Addo Adventure”.

 The Orange Elephant Backpacker Hostel is the ideal place to plan and book your day’s Addo activities.
 If its the “big 5” you’re looking for, the Orange Elephant team will organize your complete Safari Experience.
 The local Safari Guide is a legend in the area and a wealth of information.

 RESTAURANT & PUB

 Thin base pizza never tasted better.
 Enjoy one of your own creations from one extensive pizza menu.
 The Thirsty Herds Brewpub is the local watering hole.
 The pub is open Monday to Saturday.
 Closed on a Sunday.

 The 24 hour High Speed Internet access allows guests to keep in contact with friends and family.
 The Wi-FI internet access is available in the pub area only and not in the rooms.

 TOURS & SAFARIS

 Enjoy a Guided Tour to the various Greater Addo Attractions with our experienced guides.
 Experience a true Addo Wildlife Adventure, take in our popular Full Day Safari Tours.
 In addition to the full day Safari in Addo Elephant National Park, we offer a fully accommodated Safari through 2 of South Africa’s national parks.
 First the Addo Elephant national Park and then a walking safari tracking wild cheetah in Cradock Mountain Zebra National Park.

 THE ADDO ELEPHANT NATIONAL PARK

 Here at the Orange Elephant Backpackers we offer In-house Addo Elephant Park Safari Tours.
 Our aim is to help you capture your Addo memories from up close.